-Watershed Area E-1 is approximately 4.4 acres and is comprised of a portion of the existing single-story building, existing two-story building, associated parking areas, and asphalt driveways a portion of Smithtown Road and US-Route 9 along with existing landscaped and grassed areas.
+Watershed Area E-1 is approximately 6.4 acres and is comprised of the existing single-story building, existing two-story building, associated parking areas, and asphalt driveways a portions of Smithtown Road, Osborne Hill Road, and US-Route 9 along with existing landscaped and grassed areas.
 Stormwater from E-1 travels via overland and shallow concentrated flow in an easterly direction towards existing catch basins that connect to an existing NYSDOT storm sewer or directly to the NYSDOT storm sewer, which is Design Point 1 (DP-1).

-Watershed Area E-2 is approximately 4.2 acres and is comprised of the remaining portion of the existing single-story building, existing impervious access aisles and display areas and portion of Osborne Hill Road and Smithtown Road.
-Additional ground cover consist of existing greenspace and a small wooded area in the south east corner of the lot, which is Design Point 2 (DP-2).
+Watershed Area E-2 is approximately 2.3 acres and is comprised of existing impervious access aisles and display areas and a portion of Osborne Hill Road.
+Additional ground cover consists of existing greenspace and a small wooded area in the south east corner of the lot, which is Design Point 2 (DP-2).